nibroos/nb-go-api/README.md

 ## 📔 Notes & Issues

 #### dial tcp: lookup postgres: no such host
-Change the makefile DB_HOST to `localhost` if run in local env, when running on docker, change it to `postgres`.
+Change the makefile DB_HOST to `localhost` if run in local env, when running on docker, change it to `postgres`, make sure no space in the value.

 #### run multiple seeder in one execution
 You can run multiple seeder references in the seeder_controller.go file.